 The routing principle is mechanical: match model capability to task requirement.
 IDE autocomplete needs fast response and basic completion quality.
 Haiku handles it at a fraction of the Opus price.
 A multi-step architecture review over a complex codebase actually benefits from Opus depth.
 Routing every call to the same tier because that is what the API key defaults to wastes money on the easy work and offers no extra fidelity on the hard work.

-| Task Type | Recommended Model | Rationale | Approx. Relative Cost |
+| Task Type | Recommended Model | Rationale | Approx. Cost vs. Opus Baseline |

 |---|---|---|---|